-The NHS Test and Trace scheme was launched on 28 May.
-The Test and Trace service ensures that anyone who develops symptoms of COVID-19 can quickly be tested to find out if they have the virus.
-It includes targeted asymptomatic testing of NHS and social care staff and care home residents.
+Each nation of the UK has a testing and tracing system.
+These ensure that anyone who develops symptoms of COVID-19 can quickly be tested to find out if they have the virus.
+Some nations also include targeted asymptomatic testing of NHS and social care staff and care home residents.
 Additionally, it helps trace close recent contacts of anyone who tests positive for COVID-19 and, if necessary, notify them that they must self-isolate.

-In comparison with PHE data and NHS Test and Trace data, the statistics presented in this bulletin take a representative sample of the community population (those in private residential households) in England, including people who are not otherwise prioritised for testing.
-This means that we can estimate the number of people in the community population in England with COVID-19 who do not report symptoms.
-This is something that is currently missing from PHE and Test and Trace data.
+In comparison with PHE data and NHS Test and Trace data, the statistics presented in this bulletin take a representative sample of the community population (those in private residential households), including people who are not otherwise prioritised for testing.
+This means that we can estimate the number of people in the community population with COVID-19 who do not report any evidence of symptoms.